dropwizard/dropwizard/docs/source/manual/configuration.rst

-                                                      - ``serverName``        *false*    Whether to include the name of the server to which the request was sent as the ``serverName`` field. requestHeaders           (empty)                      Set of request headers included in the JSON map as the ``headers`` field. responseHeaders          (empty)                      Set of response headers included in the JSON map as the ``responseHeaders`` field. customFieldNames         (empty)                      Map of field name replacements in the JSON map.
+                                                      - ``serverName``        *false*    Whether to include the name of the server to which the request was sent as the ``serverName`` field. requestHeaders           (empty)                      Set of request headers included in the JSON map as the ``headers`` field. responseHeaders          (empty)                      Set of response headers included in the JSON map as the ``responseHeaders`` field. requestAttributes        (empty)                      Set of ServletRequest attributes included in the JSON map as the ``requestAttributes`` field. customFieldNames         (empty)                      Map of field name replacements in the JSON map.
 For example ``requestTime:request_time, userAgent:user_agent)``. additionalFields         (empty)                      Map of fields to add in the JSON map.
 =======================  ===========================  ================